State-recognized tribes in the United States: Federal law

+The U.S. Constitution Article 1, Section 8 states, "The Congress shall have Power to regulate commerce with foreign nations, amongst the several states and with the Indian tribes."
+The Kansas Native American Affairs Office states, "This clause forms the basis for Congressional lawmaking authority over the tribes, excluding state governmental authority over Tribes, thus establishing the unique tribal-federal government relationship."

-The United States Constitution, as interpreted by the Supreme Court, gives ultimate authority with regard to matters affecting the American Indian tribes to the United States federal government.
-Under US federal law and regulations, an American Indian tribe is a group of Native Americans with self-government authority.
-This defines those tribes recognized by the federal government.
-By 2021, 574 tribes had been recognized by the federal government, often as a result of the process of treaties setting up reservations in the 19th century.
+The Supreme Court has determined that the United States Constitution gives ultimate authority over matters affecting American Indian tribes to the United States federal government, in Johnson v.
+McIntosh (1832), Cherokee Nation v.
+Georgia (1831), and Worcester v.
+Georgia (1832).

+Under US federal law and regulations, an American Indian tribe is a group of Native Americans with self-government authority, and this is the basis for federal recognition.
+As of 2025, the federal government had recognized 575 tribes, often as a result of treaties setting up reservations in the 19th century.

 Four federal agencies have the authority to confer benefits to state-recognized tribes: the Department of Health and Human Services, the Department of Labor, the Department of Education, and the Department of Housing and Urban Development.
 State-recognized tribes also participate in the programs of the Small Business Administration (SBA), an independent agency of the US federal government, and there is a rebuttable presumption that members of state-recognized tribes are "socially disadvantaged" for the purposes of the SBA's 8(a) Business Development program.

 Under the United States Indian Arts and Crafts Act of 1990 (IACA), members of certain state-recognized tribes may exhibit as identified "Native American" or "American Indian" artists.
 In addition to citizens of federally recognized tribes and tribally designated artisans, IACA says that members of "any Indian group that has been formally recognized as an Indian tribe by a State legislature or by a State commission or similar organization legislatively vested with State tribal recognition authority" can exhibit or sell art as a "Native American" or "American Indian" artist.

 The Administration for Native Americans, a program office within the Department of Health and Human Services, may confer benefits to state-recognized tribes under the Native American Programs Act (NAPA).
+Members of state-recognized tribes are unable to access support from the Indian Health Service, and may have additional healthcare needs as a result.

 The Native American Graves Protection and Repatriation Act (NAGPRA) does not require the federal government or museums to consult with state-recognized tribes.
 State-recognized tribes may request the repatriation of cultural items or human remains only in cooperation with federally recognized tribes.
 Other federal Indian legislation does not apply to state-recognized tribes.
 For example, Indian Preference in hiring and the Indian Child Welfare Act of 1978 do not apply to these organizations.

-State-recognition processes

-Typically, the state legislature or state agencies involved in cultural or Native American affairs make the formal recognition by criteria they establish, often with Native American representatives, and sometimes based on federal criteria.
-Statutes that clearly identify criteria for recognition or that explicitly recognize certain tribes remove ambiguity from their status.
+Attitudes